jameskbride/EuchreKata/README.md

 If no player declares trump then the hand is over with no winner.

 ## Playing a Trick
-Once trump has been declared the hand is played as five tricks (one per card in the hand).
+Once trump has been declared the hand is played as a series of five tricks (one per card in the hand).

 ### Play Order

 _As the Players_<br />
 _In order to play a Trick_<br />
 _We want to play cards in rotating team order_<br />

 Each player plays one card per trick.
-In a real game players play cards clockwise beginning with the player to the left of the dealer.
-For this exercise players will play their cards in a trick in a fixed, rotating team order.
+The player to the left of the dealer plays the first card of the first trick.
 Whoever won the previous trick begins the next trick, followed by the rest of the players in rotating team order.

 ### The Lead Suit